 03. LIGHT AND SIMPLE

 Uncluttered interfaces are key to a smooth experience.
 This can be achieved by efficient use of space and clean layouts.
-The use of cards as a UI element is a trend that has been going for a while, it’s proven to be an effective element when used as content containers to cluster information (this enables the key information to be visible at a glance, while a second layer of content is still accessible but contextual) — so the user only sees what he needs when it’s needed.
+The use of cards as a UI element is a trend that has been going for a while, it’s proven to be an effective element when used as content containers to cluster information (this enables the key information to be visible at a glance, while a second layer of content is still accessible but contextual) — so users only see what they need when it’s needed.

 Clear hierarchy, feedback and reassurance (confirmation screens, call-to-actions and visual cues for errors and notifications) contribute to a seamless interaction flow.
 Consistency and predictability make the user feel at easy and in control.